jquery/learn.jquery.com/page/ajax/working-with-jsonp.md

 $.ajax({
 	url: "http://query.yahooapis.com/v1/public/yql",

-	// the name of the callback parameter, as specified by the YQL service
+	// The name of the callback parameter, as specified by the YQL service
 	jsonp: "callback",

-	// tell jQuery we're expecting JSONP
+	// Tell jQuery we're expecting JSONP
 	dataType: "jsonp",

-	// tell YQL what we want and that we want JSON
+	// Tell YQL what we want and that we want JSON
 	data: {
 		q: "select title,abstract,url from search.news where query=\"cat\"",
 		format: "json"
 	},

-	// work with the response
+	// Work with the response
 	success: function( response ) {
 		console.log( response ); // server response
 	}